microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/subscription-post-subscriptions.md

 ## Response

 If successful, this method returns `201 Created` response code and a [subscription](../resources/subscription.md) object in the response body.
-For details about how errors are returned, see [Error responses][error-response] for more info about how errors are returned.
+For details about how errors are returned, see [Error responses][error-response].

 ## Example